Zoomicon/Metadata.CXML/README.md

 # Metadata.CXML
-Library for manipulating Metadata in Collection XML (CXML) format
+Library for manipulating Metadata in Collection XML (CXML) format (as defined for PivotViewer control)